Edinburgh’s Christmas

 Is the Edinburgh Christmas market good?

 Edinburgh’s Christmas Festival has been running since 1999 and has grown into one of the most popular winter festivals in Britain.
-It has even been voted the best Christmas market in Europe by several travel websites.
+Even several travel websites have named it the best Christmas market in Europe.

 What dates are the Edinburgh Christmas market?